pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 !!!
 Note
     The quick entry feature is useful if you are making appointments with groups or individuals.
+    It is also useful
+        The quick entry feature is useful if you are making appointments with groups or individuals or want to create scheduled tours individually one by one.
     If you are hosting recurring dates that are open to your entire customer base, then [Creating dates for scheduling](resources-and-scheduling.md#creating-dates-for-scheduling) and [Assigning resources to dates](resources-and-scheduling.md#assigning-resources-to-dates) may be more convenient.

 ![Page titled 'Quick entry 1/4', displaying fields labeled 'Date', 'Products', and 'Search raster'.](../assets/screens/resources-scheduling/quick-entry1.png "Quick entry 1/4")